-Calcium imaging enables neuroscientists to visualize activity in hundreds of individual neurons simultaneously using fluorescent activity sensors.
-Changes in fluorescence indicate fluctuations in intracellular calcium, which is an indirect indicator of neural activity (Grienberger & Konnerth 2012).
+Calcium imaging enables neuroscientists to visualize the activity of hundreds of individual neurons simultaneously using fluorescent activity sensors.
+Changes in fluorescence indicate fluctuations in intracellular calcium, which is an indirect indicator of neural activity (Grienberger & Konnerth, 2012).

 The development of genetically encoded calcium indicators (GECIs) has enabled neuroscientists to study specific cell types (e.g., excitatory or inhibitory neurons).

-Recently, there has been a surge in the use of calcium imaging to study neural circuits in vivo.
-This popularization has led to optimized biological methods and better technology, allowing more neuroscientists to adopt the technique.
+Recently, there has been a surge in the use of calcium imaging in neurons to study neural circuits in vivo.
+This popularity has led to optimized biological methods and better technology, allowing more neuroscientists to adopt calcium imaging.

 Aside from popularity, are their other reasons neuroscientists are drawn to calcium imaging?

-Calcium imaging provides neuroscientists with the means to study specific populations of cells within or across brain regions in freely-moving animals.
+In vivo calcium imaging provides neuroscientists with the means to study specific populations of neurons within or across brain regions in freely-behaving animals.
 Thus, neuroscientists can investigate how neural activity may be linked to aspects of behaviour and cognition, connecting genetically-identified cells with function.

 Behaviour and cognition cannot be characterized by an isolated firing pattern of neurons because they are learned or adapted over time.
-Calcium imaging can be used to track the activity of neurons over time and investigate how networks grow or change during learning.
+Calcium imaging in neurons can be used to track the activity of neurons over time and investigate how networks grow or change during learning.
 This is especially important for the longitudinal study of animal models of brain disease.
 Neuroscientists can begin to understand the development of activity-related changes in these models and assess the long-term effects of pharmacological interventions.

 Despite this limitation, in vivo calcium imaging has been able to advance our understanding of how neural activity is linked to behaviour and cognition.